kaiyuanw/mdtest/mdtest/README.md

 # mdtest: Multi-Device Applicatoin Testing Framework

-mdtest is a command line tool built on top of [flutter](https://flutter.io/) for integration testing.
-The tool wraps several flutter commands and implements algorithms to deliver a robust end to end testing experience for multi-device applications.
-The tool is targeted for flutter apps and provides a public wrapper of flutter driver API to allow testers write portable test scripts across platforms.
+`mdtest` is a command line tool built on top of [flutter](https://flutter.io/) for integration testing.
+The tool wraps several flutter commands and implements algorithms to deliver a robust end to end testing experience for multi-device applications.  `mdtest` is targeted at flutter apps and provides a public wrapper of flutter driver API and allow testers to write portable test scripts across platforms.

 # Requirements: